atbcb/ICTTestingBaseline/docs/12PageTitles.md

 * If any of the above checks fail, then this SC fails, and the Baseline Requirement fails.

 ## Advisory Tips for a Streamlined Test Process
+* The `<TITLE>` element is required for validate HTML and can be included as a test for 4.1.1 Parsing.

 ### WCAG 2.0 Techniques
 * The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement:
     * [Technique G88: Providing descriptive titles for Web page](https://www.w3.org/TR/WCAG20-TECHS/G88.html)